-- ▶ Target your CV.
-Initially this can be to the career you are considering but should then be to the specific placement / job role and organisation you are applying to. - To do this you need to know what skills, experience and knowledge will be relevant.
+- Target your CV.
+Initially this can be to the career you are considering but should then be to the specific placement / job role and organisation you are applying to. - To do this you need to know what skills experience and knowledge will be relevant.
 Research your chosen career and look at employer websites and any details of placement opportunities / job roles provided (e.g. job description / person specification) which will spell out what the employer is looking for. - Think about what you've done in the past, whether through your degree, work experience, or in your free time, that can enable you to demonstrate the competencies that the employer is seeking. - Make sure you describe your experiences in a way that provides evidence of these competencies.
-Concentrate on describing these aspects of your experience, even if it means leaving out, or saying little about, other things. - Use short punchy sentences, avoid writing in the first person and start sentences with verbs or "active words" - e.g. managed, supervised, initiated, co-ordinated etc. (see our leaflet on Effective Writing for additional advice on writing for CVs, also available on Surrey Pathfinder www.surrey.ac.uk/pathfinder - If you are considering different types of job you will need different versions of your CV. - Use space appropriately expand on the most important information such as your current studies or directly relevant experience and summarise less important information such as pre-university qualifications.
+Concentrate on describing these aspects of your experience, even if it means leaving out, or saying little about, other things. - Use short punchy sentences, avoid writing in the first person and start sentences with verbs or "active words" - e.g. managed, supervised, initiated, co-ordinated etc. (see our leaflet on Effective Writing for additional advice on writing for CVs, also available from www.surrey.ac.uk/careers/current/leaflets/) - If you are considering different types of job you will need different versions of your CV. - Use space appropriately expand on the most important information such as your current studies or directly relevant experience and summarise less important information such as pre-university qualifications. - Academic posts you should include more information about your degree content, research and project work and any publications arising from your work.
+A longer CV is acceptable. - Right to work if you are a citizen from a non EEA country but do have the right to work in the UK we would recommend you add this information to your CV.